 This vertical comprises of the integrated EG and MTBE businesses.
-This portfolio achieved US\$ 30M in Reported EBITDA, including inventory loss of US\$ 9M, a decrease of 39% QoQ and 16% YoY.
+This portfolio achieved US\$ 30M in Reported EBITDA, including inventory loss of US\$ 9M, an increase of 24% QoQ and decrease of 16% YoY.

 This quarter saw an improvement in shale gas advantage with the decline in ethane prices, improving US ethylene and MEG margins.
 However profitability was impacted by reduced volumes from shutdowns.
 A planned maintenance at IVOX reduced MTBE volumes, while the IVOG site experienced force majeure at the beginning of the year due to winter freeze, impacting EG and PEO volumes.